Public Records Requests

 FREQUENTLY ASKED QUESTIONS

-A public record may be any document or record, written or electronic, that is used, retained, or maintained by the City during the course of business.
+A public record may be any document or record, written or electronic, that is used, retained, or maintained by the City during the usual course of business.
 Upon request, the City must disclose public records unless a specific exemption from disclosure applies.

 The City will make every effort to provide responsive records in a reasonable time.
-Pursuant to state law, you will be notified within 10 days from the date of receipt of your request:
+Pursuant to state law, you will be notified within 10 calendar days from the date of receipt of your request:

 - Whether the City has records responsive to your request and the page count and required payment, if applicable, to produce copies of such records, and/or